Metric Entropy and the Optimal Prediction of Chaotic Signals: Optimal prediction of toral automorphisms

-Define $f(z)=\sum_{k=0}^{\infty}s_{k}z^{k}$.
-Using \prettyref{eq:sn-sumofexps}, we get The right hand side is the $(d-1,d)$ Padé approximant of $f(z)$.
-Determining the $b_{i}$ is the key to exponential extrapolation.
-We have Equating coefficients of $s^{k}$ for $k=d,\ldots,2d-1$, we get the $d$ equations This Toeplitz system must be solved to determine $b_{j}$.
+This Toeplitz system must be solved to determine $\beta_{j}$.
 Its solvability is a necessary condition for exponential extrapolation.
-Once the $b_{j}$ are determined, \prettyref{eq:sk-sum} is used with $k=2d,2d+1,\ldots$ to determine $s_{2d}$, $s_{2d+1}$, and so on.
+Once the $\beta_{j}$ are determined, \prettyref{eq:sk-sum} is used with $n=2d,2d+1,\ldots$ to determine $s_{2d}$, $s_{2d+1}$, and so on.

-The analogy of this process to the Wiener-Kolmogorov predictor is unmistakable.
+The analogy of this process to the Wiener-Kolmogorov predictor described in \cite{Wiener1949} is unmistakable.
 In both cases, a Toeplitz system must be solved.
 Once the Toeplitz system is solved, new numbers in the sequence are obtained as fixed linear combinations of preceding numbers in the sequence.
 Indeed, it is quite possible that there may be a way to view the Wiener-Kolmogorov predictors as variations or extensions of Prony's method as presented here.
 The Toeplitz system that comes up in exponential extrapolation is unsymmetric in general, while the Toeplitz system that comes up in the Wiener-Kolmogorov predictor is symmetric.

+Let $x_{0},\ldots,x_{T}$ be a signal obtained from a hyperbolic toral automorphism as explained in the previous section.
+Suppose we want to compare the segment